top of page

 • No centrifugation: They retain the molasses around the sucrose crystals and, typically, are not centrifuged.
 A centrifuge [picture a salad spinner] separates sugar crystals from the molasses.
 Raw and refined sugars have most or all of the original cane molasses washed off by centrifuging their crystals, but unrefined sugars don't.

-Most unrefined sweeteners are "traditional artisan sugars" produced in small batches and little capital in sugar mills around the world in sugarcane growing regions using hundreds of years old know-how.
+Most unrefined sweeteners are "traditional artisan sugars," produced in small batches, with little capital, in sugar mills around the world in sugarcane-growing regions using hundreds of years of know-how.

 Some unrefined sugars come from organic sugarcane.
 If processed, handled, and packaged according to the USDA organic standards, they might carry the certified organic seal.
 I wrote a post about organic sugars here.